Brown sugar oatmilk shaken espresso drinks are taking over social media.

-Made using a mix of espresso, mocha sauce, milk, and ice cubes topped off with brown sugar syrup and sweetened whipped cream, this has a similar taste to mocha with a warm brown sugar hit.
+Starbucks mocha drinks are made using a mix of espresso, mocha sauce, milk, and ice cubes topped off with brown sugar syrup and sweetened whipped cream, this has a similar taste to mocha with a warm brown sugar hit.

 The grande size iced mocha with brown sugar comes in at around 350 calories, 30 grams of sugar, and 175 milligrams of caffeine.

-4. Iced London Fog Latte with Brown Sugar
+4. Iced London Fog Latte With Brown Sugar

 For a fun and sophisticated take on the brown sugar trend, try ordering an iced London fog latte with a few pumps of brown sugar syrup.